 Although there are numerous quality of care frameworks, little attention has been given to the essential concepts that encompass quality mental healthcare.
 HealthCareCAN and the Mental Health Commission of Canada co-lead the Quality Mental Health Care Network (QMHCN), which has developed a quality mental healthcare framework, building on existing provincial, national, and international frameworks.
 HealthCareCAN conducted an environmental scan, key informant interviews, and focus groups with individuals with lived experiences to develop the framework.
 This article outlines the findings from this scan, interviews and focus groups.

 HealthCareCAN and the Mental Health Commission of Canada spotlight mental health in the workplace

-As the co-lead of the Quality Mental Health Care Network (QMHCN) with the Mental Health Care Commission of Canada, HealthCareCAN is developing the Quality Mental Health Care Framework (the Framework), a key initiative by the QMHCN, HealthCareCAN is pleased to provide members with this member-only policy brief outlining our progress in defining quality mental health care and the essential quality dimensions that encompass the provision of quality mental health care.
+As the co-lead of the Quality Mental Health Care Network (QMHCN) with the Mental Health Care Commission of Canada, HealthCareCAN is developing the Quality Mental Health Care Framework (the Framework), a key initiative by the QMHCN, HealthCareCAN is pleased to provide an outline of our progress in defining quality mental health care and the essential quality dimensions that encompass the provision of quality mental health care.

 Employee wellness and preparing our health organizations for a “return to work”

 In response to our members’ pressing need to protecting the health and safety of their workforce, HealthCareCAN has partnered with Howatt HR Consulting to offer an exclusive webinar that will provide members with the tools and resources necessary to help address this growing issue, and engage staff in constructive dialogue to ensure a psychologically healthy, safe and productive workforce.